kubeflow/website/content/en/docs/external-add-ons/elyra/_index.md

 To learn more about Elyra, visit <a href="https://github.com/elyra-ai/elyra" target="_blank">Elyra GitHub project</a>

-To enable Elyra in your Kubeflow Environment, visit <a href="https://elyra.readthedocs.io/en/stable/recipes/using-elyra-with-kubeflow-notebook-server.html" target="_blank">Using Elyra with the Kubeflow Notebook Server</a>
+To enable Elyra in your Kubeflow Environment, visit <a href="https://elyra.readthedocs.io/en/stable/recipes/using-elyra-with-kubeflow-notebook-server.html" target="_blank">Using Elyra with the Kubeflow Workbench Server</a>